openfaas/faas/guide/README.md

 This page is a collection of our key blog posts, tutorials and guides while we prepare a [dedicated site](https://github.com/openfaas/faas/issues/253) for documentation.
 For other queries please get in touch for a Slack invite or ping [@openfaas](https://twitter.com/openfaas) on Twitter.

+> There is a PR underway for the new [documentation site](https://github.com/openfaas/faas/pull/274)

 Suggestions for new topics are welcome.
 Please also check the [Issue tracker](https://github.com/openfaas/faas/issues).

 ## Deployment guides (start here)